Trump uses power of presidency to try to overturn the election and stay in office

 Trump was said to be enthused about the news conference and asked allies to watch it, a White House official said.
 The event seemed at times farcical, with streaks of what appeared to be black hair dye mixed with sweat dripping down the sides of Giuliani’s face as he spoke.

 Giuliani has assumed control of the president’s strategy, which is in part to build a public-relations case on television that amps up political pressure on Republican officials in key states to make decisions more amenable to Trump, according to two campaign officials.
+The president grew frustrated last weekend with his campaign lawyers after Giuliani told him they were lying to him and minimizing his chances of victory.
+He also said they were not appearing on TV frequently enough.

 At first, officials said, Trump seemed rather deflated with the election results and only going through the motions of a legal fight.
 But his attitude changed in recent days.
 Although Trump has long vacillated on Giuliani, he has been buoyed by the former New York mayor’s energy — and, after so many other advisers told him he was unlikely to win a second term, by Giuliani’s proclamations that he just might, two campaign advisers said.
 They, like others, spoke on the condition of anonymity to discuss internal deliberations.